openeemeter/eemeter/docs/introduction.rst

 maintains the cost-effectiveness of the naive predicted savings approach, the real-world integrity of the building efficiency approach, without sacrificing on time as with the post hoc control group approach.

+4) Set up and Data Management
+"""""""""""""""""""""""""""""

+The OpenEEmeter is configured to manage consumption and project data.
+Consumption data can be of any sort - from monthly billing data to high-frequency sensor data.
+Project data is typically a set of attributes that can be used for advanced savings analytics, but at minimum must contain a date to demarcate pre and post intervention periods.
+Where project and consumption data originate from different database sources, a common key must be available to link projects with their respective consumption traces.

+The OpenEEmeter comes bundled with an ETL toolkit.
+If you are deploying the open source software, you will need to write a parser to load your data into the ETL pipeline.
+We rely on a python module called `luigi <https://luigi.readthedocs.io/>`_ to manage the bulk importation of data.
+For more on this, see :ref:`etl-toolkit`.

+Parsed consumption and project data are stored in the Datastore alongside outputs from the calculation engine.

+You may decide that you want to use EEmeter results to analyze project data that does not get parsed and uploaded into the Datastore.
+We have made it easy to export your EEmeter results through an API or through a web interface.
+Other options include a direct database connection to a BI tool like Tableau or Salesforce.

+5) EEmeter inputs
+"""""""""""""""""

+The EEmeter requires a combination of consumption data, project data, and weather data to calculate weather-normalized savings.
+At its most rudimentary, the EEmeter requires a **trace** of consumption data along with project data indicating the completion date and location of the project.
+The EEmeter will reject traces not meeting built-in data sufficiency requirements.

+Project data is important because it allows savings estimates to be calculated.
+The completion of a **project** (which can be thought of as any intervention for which there is an expected change in energy consumption) demarcates the shift between a baseline modeling period and a reporting modeling period (explained below in the methods section).

+6) EEmeter methods
+""""""""""""""""""

+The EEmeter provides multiple methods for calculating energy savings.
+The most conventional methods use weather normalization to calculate energy savings.
+Fundamentally, this means that once a relationship between weather patterns and energy consumption in a particular building is established, counterfactual usage parameters can be used to calculate savings against a projected baseline.

+As noted above, we term a set of consumption data points a **trace**.
+A trace can be broken down into component periods used for calculating savings.
+Most important is the baseline period.
+Baseline period consumption data is modeled to establish the relationship between weather and consumption for a building prior to an intervention.
+Different buildings will have different relationships between their energy use and the weather.
+Some will be relatively more insulated, others will be built differently, and others will be exposed to light differently.
+These differences create a better or worse fit between energy use and weather.
+Statistically, we will have higher confidence in the savings estimate for a particular building when there is a stronger, more consistent relationship with the weather.

+Once we have calculated a weather model, we can apply that model to a sample “normal” weather year.
+We understand what a typical house’s usage is relative to the weather, but we don’t necessarily want to use the previous weather year as our baseline (there may be some particular idiosyncrasies that we want to avoid).
+By estimating consumption relative to an average year, we reduce the likelihood of bias in the savings estimate.

+If we have a full year of post-intervention data, we can replicate this process for our reporting period.
+We calculate a new model for the relationship between weather and consumption for our reporting period and estimate consumption in the same “normal” year as our baseline.
+If the intervention has resulted in lower energy use relative to the weather, the output will show a reduction in consumption relative to the baseline.
+By referencing the same “normal” year, we can be reassured that there are fewer arbitrary factors influencing the results.

+When there is not a full year of data for the reporting period, we can instead turn to the actual consumption recorded at the meter for measuring savings.
+We simply take the estimate generated by the baseline model and apply it to the temperature for any point in the reporting period.
+We subtract the consumption from the matching timestamp to generate the savings value.

+When we measure savings using daily or hourly usage increments, additional controls are required.
+For example, energy use on weekends is typically systematically different than on weekdays and must be treated differently.
+Likewise, overnight energy use looks very different than daytime energy use even when weather conditions are the same.
+For these types of systematic differences, we introduce a number of new methods.
+The most straightforward is a “fixed-effects” method that takes into account the day of the week.
+This and other modifications to the core method are designed to produce a more accurate model for establishing a relationship between weather conditions and energy usage, thus making our savings estimates more reliable.

+7) EEmeter outputs
+""""""""""""""""""

+EEmeter outputs.